chipsalliance/f4pga/docs/f4pga/DevNotes.md

 * Force "_on-demand_" outputs if they are required by another stage.
-  This may require redesigning the "on-demand" feature, which currently works by producing a dependency if and only if the user explicitely provides the path.
+  This may require redesigning the "on-demand" feature, which currently works by producing a dependency if and only if the user explicitly provides the path.
 Otherwise the path is unknown.

 * Make commenting style consistent

-* Document writing flow defintions
+* Document writing flow definitions

 * Extend the metadata system for modules, perhaps make it easier to use.

 * Add missing metadata for module targets.

-* (_suggestion_) Generate platform defintions using CMake.
+* (_suggestion_) Generate platform definitions using CMake.

 ### Out of the current scope